My IBM Log in Subscribe

 Superconductors

 Your desktop computer likely uses a fan to get cold enough to work.
-Quantum processors need to be very cold—about a hundredth of a degree above absolute zero—to minimize noise and avoid decoherence to retain their quantum states.
-This ultra-low temperature is achieved with supercooled superfluids.
+Quantum processors need to be very cold—about a hundredth of a degree above absolute zero—to minimize noise and avoid decoherence in order to retain their quantum states.
+This ultralow temperature is achieved with supercooled superfluids.
 At these temperatures, certain materials exhibit an important quantum mechanical effect: electrons move through them without resistance.
 This effect makes them superconductors.

 When materials become superconductors, their electrons match up, forming Cooper pairs.
 These pairs can carry a charge across barriers, or insulators, through a process known as quantum tunneling.
 Two superconductors placed on either side of an insulator form a Josephson junction, a crucial piece of quantum computing hardware.